-My profileMy profile is the main section.
-This section contains personal information including gender, age, targets, and achievements.
+My profile is the main section.
+This section contains personal information, including gender, age, targets, and achievements.
 Users can monitor their performance and edit their goals.

-WorkoutsWorkouts include a list of all workouts available for users.
-Each workout normally contains the name and description, list of exercises, number of repetitions, etc. Flexibility is essential when creating a fitness app.
-Users need to be able to:
+Workouts include a list of all workouts available for users.
+Each workout normally contains the name and description, list of exercises, number of repetitions, etc.

 - edit workouts